TiyoNotFound/TDialog/README.md

 /*
 PARAMS:
-playerid - The player to see the dialog. dialogid - The dialogid to execute. dialog_type - The dialog type of dialog (TDIALOG_MSG, TDIALOG_LIST, TDIALOG_TABLIST, TDIALOG_TABLIST_HEAD, TDIALOG_INPUT, TDIALOG_PASS)
+playerid - The player to see the dialog. function[] - The function of dialog to show. dialog_type - The dialog type of dialog (TDIALOG_MSG, TDIALOG_LIST, TDIALOG_TABLIST, TDIALOG_TABLIST_HEAD, TDIALOG_INPUT, TDIALOG_PASS)
 button0[] - The button0 of a dialog to show it. button1[] - The button1 of a dialog to show it.